OpenRailAssociation/osrd-website/content/about/_index.en.md

   - type: docs
 ---

 OSRD is a railway toolbox designed for multiple use cases.
-These tools have in common a reliance on railway infrastructure simulation, and result analysis.
+These tools have in common a reliance on railway infrastructure simulation and results analysis.